overturetool/overturetool.github.io/_workshops/19th-overture-workshop.md

 layout: default
 title: The 19th Overture Workshop
 date: 2021-10-22
-location: Online and hopefully at Aarhus University
+location: Online and expecting at Aarhus University
 ---
 # THE 19TH OVERTURE WORKSHOP WITH EXTENDED DATES

 The 19th Overture Workshop will be held on **22 October 2021** online and in person at Aarhus University, if possible.

+**NOTE: We expect this to be a hybrid event in the sense that you can participate in person or online.**

 ## Registration
 To register for this workshop, please email <overture19request@gmail.com> to request the link to participate.